Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Evolution Games (PLUS only).md

 **Modelling Evolution by Game Theory** - Simulate populations and explore stable and unstable equilibrium by using Game Theory to model animal behaviour in sharing a food supply.

-Last initially checked on 2024-12-29 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on 2025-01-26 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2025-11-29 by Charlie Harrison (cjh257@cam.ac.uk) and double-checked on 2025-11-29 by Jessica Trevelyan (jet81@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->